 For most Canadians, we drive.
 We drive and we drive and we drive.
 We stop at rest stop after rest stop, all looking identical to the last.
 After hours on end of rest stops, you’d think they’d spice one up every so often with new restaurants or even the same restaurants but just jumbled in a new location.
 Or perhaps this consistency is intentional – they know people stagger in completely sleep-deprived and haggard, navigating their way seamlessly from gas station to washroom to restaurant on autopilot.

 So, yes, Canadians drive.
 We drive for hours on end between major cities and even through provinces (which are double, triple, even quadruple the size of most countries).
-Toronto to Ottawa is a 4 hour drive.
-Toronto to Montreal is a 6 hour drive.
-Toronto to Quebec City is an 8 hour drive.
-Toronto to Vancouver is a 55 hour drive, taking about 3-4 days to get out of Ontario, another 3-4 to get to Calgary, and another 2-3 to get through the mountains to Vancouver.
+Toronto to Ottawa is a 6 hour drive.
+Toronto to Montreal is an 8 hour drive.
+Toronto to Quebec City is a 10 hour drive.
+Toronto to Vancouver is a 55 hour drive, taking about 3-4 days to get out of Ontario, another 3-4 days to get to Calgary, and another 2-3 days to get through the mountains to Vancouver.
 And that’s only driving through half the country.

-When I was younger my parents took my sister and I on a journey via motor home through Ontario, Quebec, Nova Scotia, Prince Edward Island, and New Brunswick.
-It was a three week trip, and back then it was considered an efficient and effective way to travel.
-These days however, the cringe worthy price of fuel makes such cross country trips less ideal.
+When I was young, my parents took my sister and me on a journey via motor home through Ontario, Quebec, Nova Scotia, Prince Edward Island, and New Brunswick.
+It was a three-week trip, and back then it was considered an efficient and effective way to travel.
+These days however, the cringe-worthy price of fuel makes such cross country trips far less ideal.